MJeffares/aut-swarm-robotics-gui/README.md

 # README #

 ## To do List ##
--Camera Selection
+- Camera Selection
--Placement Setup
+- Placement Setup
--Custom Library
+- Custom Library
--Camera Visibility
+- Camera Visibility
+- This Readme

 (only show combobox, combobox shows "select a camera", update combo box on click/hover, show button on selection, once button clicked change visibility of buttons, fade with opacity?)